shtolfensie/mrks/Notes/General notes.md

 ## General notes about the mrks app

+- try putting test, subject edit form into one component

 ### Subjects

 - maybe get subject marks from all marks, not via call to firebase, might be slow and expensive